 In-Network Transplant Provider In-Network Provider for this Plan Out-of-Network Provider for this Plan Transplant Benefit Period Starts one day before a Covered solid organ Transplant Procedure and one day before high dose chemotherapy or preparative regimen for a covered bone marrow/stem cell transplant and lasts for the applicable case rate / global time period.
 The number of days will vary depending on the type of transplant received and the In-Network Transplant Provider agreement.
 Call the Case Manager for specific In-Network Transplant Provider information for services received at or coordinated by an In-Network Transplant Provider Facility Starts one day before a Covered solid organ Transplant Procedure and one day before high dose chemotherapy or preparative regimen for a covered bone marrow/stem cell transplant and lasts for the applicable case rate / global time period.
 The number of days will vary depending on the type of transplant received and the In-Network Transplant Provider agreement.
-Call the Case Manager for specific In-Network Transplant Provider information for services received at or coordinated by an In-Network Transplant Provider Facility Not covered
+Call the Case Manager for specific In-Network Transplant Provider information for services received at or coordinated by an In-Network Transplant Provider Facility Not Covered

-In-Network Transplant Provider In-Network Provider for this Plan Out-of-Network Provider for this Plan Inpatient Facility ServicesPrecertification required During the Transplant Benefit Period, 20% Coinsurance after Deductible During the Transplant Benefit Period, 20% Coinsurance after Deductible Not covered You will not have to pay for Covered Transplant Procedure charges over the Maximum Allowed Amount.
+In-Network Transplant Provider In-Network Provider for this Plan Out-of-Network Provider for this Plan Inpatient Facility Services Precertification required During the Transplant Benefit Period, 20% Coinsurance after Deductible During the Transplant Benefit Period, 20% Coinsurance after Deductible Not Covered You will not have to pay for Covered Transplant Procedure charges over the Maximum Allowed Amount.
 You will not have to pay for Covered Transplant Procedure charges over the Maximum Allowed Amount.
 Before and after the Transplant Benefit Period, Covered Services will be covered as Inpatient Services, Outpatient Services, Home Visits, or Office Visits depending on where the service is performed.
 Before and after the Transplant Benefit Period, Covered Services will be covered as Inpatient Services, Outpatient Services, Home Visits, or Office Visits depending on where the service is performed.
-Inpatient Professional and Ancillary (non-Hospital) Services 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Outpatient Facility Services 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Outpatient Facility Professional and Ancillary (non-Hospital) Services 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Transportation and Lodging No Coinsurance or Copayment after Deductible No Coinsurance or Copayment after Deductible Not Covered Transportation and Lodging Limit d by us; limited to \$10,000 cocupancy lodging and u double occupancy.
-Unrelated donor searches from an authorized, licensed registry for bone marrow/stem cell transplants for a Covered Transplant Procedure 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Donor Search Limit Covered, as approved by us; limited to \$30,000 p er transplant
+Inpatient Professional and Ancillary (non-Hospital) Services 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Outpatient Facility Services 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Outpatient Facility Professional and Ancillary (non-Hospital) Services 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Transportation and Lodging No Coinsurance or Copayment after Deductible No Coinsurance or Copayment after Deductible Not Covered Transportation and Lodging Limit Covered, as approved by us; limited to \$10,000 per transplant, up to \$50 per day for single occupancy lodging and up to \$100 per day for double occupancy.
+Unrelated donor searches from an authorized, licensed registry for bone marrow/stem cell transplants for a Covered Transplant Procedure 20% Coinsurance after Deductible 20% Coinsurance after Deductible Not Covered Donor Search Limit Covered, as approved I by us; limited to \$30,000 p er transplant